acezen3d/AzShadersDocument/common/blend_type.md

   - [Notes](#notes)

 ## What's blend type
 Blend type here refers to the blend mode commonly found in graphics editing programs such as Adobe Photoshop and GIMP.
-To avoid confusion with the GPU's [blend mode](blend_mode.md), it has been renamed to blende type.
+To avoid confusion with the GPU's [Blend mode](blend_mode.md), it has been renamed to blende type.

 **References**
 - https://en.wikipedia.org/wiki/Blend_modes